BhaalM/stuff/simple_nwnx_tutorial.md

 void NWNX_Creature_SetCorpseDecayTime(object creature, int nDecayTime) {
-    string sFunc = "SetCorpseDecayTime";                     // The NWNXEE function we want to call NWNX_PushArgumentInt(NWNX_Creature, sFunc, nDecayTime);  // Push into the stack the decay time NWNX_PushArgumentObject(NWNX_Creature, sFunc, creature); // PUsh the creature object
+    string sFunc = "SetCorpseDecayTime";                     // This will be the name of the NWNXEE function we want to call NWNX_PushArgumentInt(NWNX_Creature, sFunc, nDecayTime);  // Push into the stack the decay time NWNX_PushArgumentObject(NWNX_Creature, sFunc, creature); // PUsh the creature object